With relaxing ocean views and top facilities, the east coast of Australia is one of the best places in the world for camping.

 There is camping on the headlands just across on the mainland, but plan ahead and get a booking on the island for the best experience.

-Known more as a backpacker town than anything else, Byron Bay also has quite a few camping and lodging options in the area, making it a good spot to explore the southern stretch of Queensland.
+Known more as a backpacker town than anything else, Byron Bay also has quite a few camping and lodging options in the area, making it an excellent spot to explore the southern stretch of Queensland.

 You’re a good bit south of Brisbane and over an hour south of Gold Coast, meaning there’s a bit more room to stretch out here, while still offering plenty of amenities and things to do, from the cafes and bars to beach strolls in the afternoon.